JuliaLinearAlgebra/MatrixDepot.jl/README.md

 * `"pos-def"`: the matrix is symmetric postive definite for some parameter values.

-* `"eigen"`: the eigensystem of the matrix has some known results (explicit formulas for eigenvalues, eigenvectors, bounds of eigenvalues, etc).
+* `"eigen"`: the eigensystem of the matrix has some known results.

 ## Examples